derkork/godot-statecharts/manual/manual.md

 - `order_of_events` - an example state chart to explore in which order events are fired.
 See also the [appendix](#order-of-events) for more information.
 - `stepping` - an example on how to use stepping mode in a turn-based game.
 See also the section on [stepping mode](#stepping-mode) for more information.
 - `cooldown` - an example on how to drive UI elements with the `transition_pending` signal.
 See also the section on [delayed transitions](#delayed-transitions) for more information.
+- `csharp` - an example on how to use the API from C#.
+Note that you need to use the .NET version of Godot 4 for this example to work.
+See also the section on [installation with C#](#installation-with-c) for more information.

 ### The _State Chart_ node